Dev-hwang/flutter_activity_recognition/README.md

 ## Features

-* Can check or request activity recognition permission.
+* Can request activity recognition permission.
-* Subscribe to an activity stream to detect user activity in real time.
+* Can subscribe to `ActivityStream` to listen activity in real time.

 ## Getting started